lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Yet all efforts failed.
 Additionally, I find that papers claiming a culturing protocol for _T. azollae_ lack proper checks.
 More often than not, these checks are a PCR for the very common nitrogenase gene, or a visual check for heterocysts common to many genera of cyanobacteria.
-I suspect these works describe cultures of other cyanobacteria, as have others [@Pereira2014; @Ladha1982].
+I suspect these works describe cultures of other cyanobacteria, as do others [@Pereira2014; @Ladha1982].
 Some independently sequenced genomes of these cultures showed remarkable genomic resemblance.
 Perhaps other (not per say symbiotic) cyanobacteria are systematically associated to Azolla, and are in fact culturable [@Pratte2021].

 Like the organisation of the Nostocaceae family, the genus name of _T azollae_ is also up for debate [@Pereira2014; @Baker2003].
 In most work of our lab, we write _Nostoc azollae_ when we refer to the symbiont.
-_N. azollae_ has undergone multiple reclassifications due to advances in molecular phylogenetics such as phylogenomics techniques.
+_N. azollae_ has undergone multiple reclassifications due to advances in phylogenetics.
-Traditionally, it has been referred to as _Anabaena azollae_[@].
+Traditionally, it has been referred to as _Anabaena azollae_.
 Most modern literature refers now to _Nostoc azollae_.
 Recent studies favour the classification of this cyanobiont as _Trichormus azollae_ based on comprehensive phylogenetic analyses.
 [@Baker2003]